What is the difference between primary and secondary vaginismus?

 Can vaginismus truly be overcome?

-Yes, vaginismus can be fully resolved, including all severity levels.
+Yes, vaginismus can generally be fully resolved, no matter the severity level.
 Clinical studies have proven this, with participants able to engage in comfortable sexual intercourse in nearly all cases (rates falling under 100% are mainly attributed to participant dropout or lack of consistency in following the resolution process):

 Schnyder, Schnyder-Luthi, Ballinari, & Blaser, 1998

 **Clinical studies, including Schnyder, Schnyder-Luthi, Ballinari & Blaser (1998) and Lankveld, Everaerd & Grotjohann (2001), have also shown the effectiveness of the self-help approach.

 Does the resolution approach work for severe cases?

 Yes.
 Patients with acute vaginismus, such as those unable to insert a penis or even a tampon into a vagina, overcome their condition through the same process as less severe patients.

 Yes.
 One can realistically expect to achieve or be restored to pain-free, pleasurable intercourse after treatment.

 Vaginismus has high treatment success rates, even after long periods of time with the condition.
 In fact, many women overcome vaginismus surprisingly quickly once treatment begins, even after decades of struggling with its painful symptoms.
 The treatment process is generally the same, whether a woman has suffered for one month or thirty years, with some minor variations possible in cases where there are age-related complications.